 The wide variety of devices allows your doctor to choose the most appropriate device based on your individual needs.
 Our physicians are actively participating in several clinical trials evaluating new mechanical circulatory devices, in addition to developing new types of devices.
 University of Michigan is home to one of the largest VAD programs in the country.
 Since the program began in the late 1990’s, we have implanted over 580 long-term devices.
 In 2012, 63 VADs were implanted and we are currently following 130 ongoing long- term outpatients.

-For more information on clinical research involving ventricular assist devices and systems, visit our LVAD Research page.
+For more information on clinical research involving ventricular assist devices and systems, visit our Heart Failure and VAD Research page.
 For information on VAD clinical research opportunities, visit the UM Clinical Studies website at umclinicalstudies.org.

 Make an Appointment